THE CIRCULAR ECONOMY

 MACRO-ECONOMIC

-• Economic growth and resource cost savings
+• Economic growth through value creation and cost savings

 ENVIRONMENTAL

-• Decarbonisation / carbon emissions reductions
+• Decarbonisation and carbon emission reductions from waste elimination

 SOCIAL